Last updated: 09/27/2021

 - to respond to law enforcement requests or where required by applicable laws, court orders, or government regulations.

 Business transactions: We may purchase other businesses or their assets, sell our business assets, or be involved in a bankruptcy, merger, acquisition, reorganization or sale of assets (a “Business Transaction”).
-Your information, including personal data, may be among assets sold or transferred as part of a Business Transaction.
+Your information, including Personal Data, may be among assets sold or transferred as part of a Business Transaction.
 In some cases, we may choose to buy or sell assets.
 Such transactions may be necessary and in our legitimate interests, particularly our interest in making decisions that enables our organization to develop over the long term.

-Social gatherings: If you are a business or organization that has scheduled a conference, event, or meeting at one of our facilities, we may also share your personal data with our event organizers.
+Social gatherings: If you are a business or organization that has scheduled a conference, event, or meeting at one of our facilities, we may also share your Personal Data with our event organizers.
 We also use return e-mail addresses to answer the email we receive from you.
 Your e-mail address will not be used for any other purpose or shared with outside third parties for their direct marketing purposes.
 We may also use your IP address to help protect Hubstaff and our Service Providers from fraud.

 Employment opportunities: If you submit a resume or seek to fulfill other staffing requirements, we will use that information solely in connection with your application for current or future staffing requirements, and we may also share your resume or application information with our business partners or affiliates that have staffing requirements for which you may be qualified.
+As part of evaluating talent for potential work and employment, Hubstaff may collect certain information about you, including your profile, resume, profile asset, job postings, messages, and other information related to the talent process.

 Other purposes: Hubstaff may also disclose your personal data as is necessary to: